Skellig Ring, or Schwarzwald?

 I am an all out mutt, with no real claim to any bloodlines, other than American Melting Pot.
 But I have always felt attached to the Irish roots in my father's family.
 The Flanagans and Keoghans, were the last to immigrate to the US.
 Victims of the oppression of English common law, suffering from hunger and poverty, my grandmother's grandparents, sought a better life.
 They ventured into the unknown, in search of the American dream.
 This story intrigued me.
 As a child, I already yearned to visit their homeland.

 It would be decades before I made an opportunity to take this trip, as a celebration of my fiftieth birthday.
-Ireland was everything that I imagined it would be.
-We toured most of the country, but it is the southwest corner of the island country, that has become the home in my heart.
+I woke one morning knowing, it was now or never.
+Three months later, we were on our way.
+We had a jam packed itinerary, and were busy for 12 straight days, touring much of the country.
+Ireland was everything that I imagined it would be, and more.
+There were tons of highlights.
+But it was the little Skellig Ring that has become the home in my heart.

 But, the Ring of Kerry was NOT why we went to the Iveragh Peninsula.
 We were there to visit the town of Portmagee, on the Skellig Ring, near the southwestern-most corner of Ireland.
 I was determined to take the boat trip to Skellig Michael, a UNESCO world Heritage Site.
 It is the filming location where Rae finds Luke in the first of the new Star Wars movies.
 (Yes, I know I am completely a nerd.)
 I had been fascinated by the location in the movie.
 Potmagee or Valentia Island were the best places to stay, the night before the 9 km boat trip to Skellig Michael.

 Portmagee is at sort of a bottom point, of the Skellig Ring, which is a much smaller circular route, of about 60 km, that begins ,and ends, on the Ring of Kerry.
 In other words, you must drive the Ring of Kerry, to get to the Skellig Ring.
-We were able to avoid a lot of traffic, by starting a little later, and making some stops at the onset, including the Ladies View, Molls Gap, where we had an early lunch, the Kissane Sheep Farm, (one of the highlights of our entire trip,) and the stone circle in Kenmare.
-We did not enter the thick of the ring until mid-afternoon. there was a lot less traffic, and it was fairly smooth driving
+We were able to avoid a lot of traffic, by starting a little later, and making some stops at the onset, including the Ladies View, Molls Gap, where we had an early lunch, the Kissane Sheep Farm, (my sons favorite stop on the trip,) and the stone circle in Kenmare.
+We did not enter the thick of the ring until mid-afternoon.
+There was a lot less traffic, and it was fairly smooth driving

 This may no longer be the case, in 2017, since the Skellig Ring was named in the Top 10 Best Places to Visit in the World by Lonely Planet's top 10 global destinations for 2017, which picks out the most unique, remote and inspiring destinations in the world.